-After spending a year travelling abroad I started my travel career working at Trailfinders where I then spent the next 6.5 years, with the last part spent putting together bespoke touring itineraries, including Business Class.
-I then took a career detour into the retail industry as a senior manager, but it wasn’t long before I realised that travel is my true passion in life, so I happily joined Travel Nation in 2015.
+After spending a year travelling abroad, I started my travel career at Trailfinders where I then spent six and a half years, with the last part spent putting together bespoke touring itineraries, including Business Class.
+Next, I took a career detour into the retail industry as a senior manager, but it wasn’t long before I realised that travel is my true passion in life, so I happily joined Travel Nation in 2015.

-I went to Aberystwyth University, so the summer months were spent “revising” on the beach!
+I went to Aberystwyth University, so I spent my summer months “revising” on the beach.
 I also played for the Ultimate Frisbee team, so you would often find me out in the park playing Frisbee with my friends, or in one of the town's 52 pubs.

-6.5 years at Trailfinders with the last 2 years in the Bespoke Touring department.
+Six and a half years at Trailfinders with the last two years in the bespoke touring department.

 Graham has visited: